 What cancers are linked to H. pylori?

 Infection with H. pylori is mainly linked to stomach cancer (especially a type called non-cardia gastric cancer).
-About a third of stomach cancers in the UK are linked to these bacteria.
+Around 4 in 10 stomach cancer cases in the UK are caused by these bacteria.

 As well as raising the risk of these cancers, H. Pylori is also linked to a reduced risk of oesophageal (food pipe) cancer.
 It’s unclear why this is the case.
 As H. Pylori infection rates have gone down in the UK, stomach cancer rates have dropped, but oesophageal cancer rates have risen.
 This is not just because of H. Pylori, but the infection could have played a part.

 H. pylori can cause long-lasting inflammation in the stomach (called ‘severe chronic atrophic gastritis’ or SCAG) and this can lead to stomach cancer.
 People with SCAG have an increased risk of stomach cancer.

 But millions of people around the world are infected with these bacteria and only very few (1-3 out of 100) go on to develop stomach cancer.
 Researchers now think this is because there are different types of H. Pylori bacteria, some of which are more likely to cause problems than others.
 And other risk factors such as smoking and what we eat probably also play a role.

 How H. pylori may cause other types of cancer, including bowel cancer, is less well understood at the moment and more research is needed.

 Reducing the risk